Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-While the model correctly generates the higher output growth elasticity for more upstream industries, it could do so by generating the wrong relationship between upstreamness, demand volatility and output volatility.
+While the model correctly generates the higher output growth elasticity for more upstream industries, it could do so by generating the wrong relationship between upstreamness, demand volatility, and output volatility.
 As discussed in Section \ref{results}, in the data, demand volatility decreases in upstreamness while output volatility increases.
-While I target the relation between upstreamness and demand volatility, the relation with output volatility is left unconstrained.
-The model correctly generates a positive slope of output growth volatility against upstreamness, suggesting that quantitatively, the interplay between industry position and inventories is sufficient to generate the rising output volatility for more upstream sectors.
+While the relationship between upstreamness and demand volatility is a targeted moment, the relationship between upstreamness and output volatility is untargeted.
+Importantly, despite stronger diversification of demand shocks, the model shows that inventory dynamics dominate, leading to higher upstream volatility.
+This suggests that, quantitatively, the interplay between industry position and inventories is sufficient to generate the rising output volatility for more upstream sectors.
 I report these results in Figure \ref{volatilitymodeldata}.

 The model can, therefore, rationalize both qualitatively and quantitatively the observations that i) more upstream firms, all else equal, face a lower volatility of demand but also ii) display a higher volatility of output growth.